lukeod/vampiresurvivors-modding/physics-system.md

 ## Performance Considerations

 ### Object Pooling
+Based on code analysis:
-- All projectiles use BulletPool for memory efficiency
+- All projectiles appear to use BulletPool for memory efficiency
-- Enemies often use similar pooling systems
+- Enemies appear to use similar pooling systems
-- Pickups are recycled through object pools
+- Pickups appear to be recycled through object pools

 ### Spatial Indexing
+Based on the decompiled code:
-- Uses RBush spatial tree for efficient queries
+- Appears to use RBush spatial tree for queries
-- Automatically managed by ArcadePhysics system
+- Appears to be automatically managed by ArcadePhysics system
-- Reduces collision check complexity
+- Appears to reduce collision check complexity

 ### Update Patterns
+Based on code analysis:
-- Physics updates happen in fixed timestep
+- Physics updates appear to happen in fixed timestep
-- Movement integration handled by physics world
+- Movement integration appears to be handled by physics world
-- Collision detection runs after movement
+- Collision detection appears to run after movement

-## Best Practices
+## Implementation Patterns

 ### Physics Object Creation
+Based on code analysis:
-1. Always extend appropriate base class (ArcadeSprite for moving objects)
+1. Extend appropriate base class (ArcadeSprite for moving objects)
-2. Set physics type explicitly during initialization
+2. Set physics type during initialization
-3. Register with correct physics group
+3. Register with physics group
-4. Configure collision shape appropriately
+4. Configure collision shape

 ### Memory Management
+Based on the decompiled code patterns:
 1. Use object pooling for frequently created/destroyed objects
-2. Properly return objects to pools when done
+2. Return objects to pools when done
 3. Clear references in pooled objects

 ### Collision Configuration
+Based on observed patterns:
-1. Only enable necessary collision pairs
+1. Enable necessary collision pairs
 2. Use appropriate collision shapes (circle vs rectangle)
-3. Consider using layers for complex scenarios
+3. Consider using layers for scenarios

 ### Performance
+Based on code analysis:
 1. Minimize physics body count
 2. Use static bodies for non-moving colliders
 3. Batch physics operations when possible
-4. Profile collision detection hotspots
+4. Profile collision detection areas

 ### Unity 6 Migration Notes
+Based on the decompiled Unity 6 code:
-1. Collision callbacks now use `CallbackContext` and `ArcadeColliderType` parameters
+1. Collision callbacks appear to use `CallbackContext` and `ArcadeColliderType` parameters
-2. All collision callbacks return boolean values
+2. All collision callbacks appear to return boolean values
 3. Access physics bodies through `.body` property on collider types
 4. Use property accessors for ArcadePhysics static access (`Instance`, `scene`, `Config`)
 5. Check for `PickupImmaterial` flag in PhysicsManager for pickup collision state